-FEMA Region 8 office, located in Denver, Colorado oversees federal emergency management for 29 Tribal Nations and the following states:
+FEMA Region 8 office, located in Denver, CO, partners with federal emergency management for 29 Tribal Nations and the following states.

-- View listings of regional environmental assessments and notices
+- View Region 8's existing environmental assessments and notices

 Risk Mapping, Assessment and Planning (Risk MAP) is a national FEMA program that works with states, tribes, territories and local communities to evaluate and better understand their current flood risk, as well as the actions that can be taken to mitigate and become more resilient against future risk.